How Are Personal Injury Settlements Paid Out in Alabama and Mississippi?December 21, 2021

 You do not need to hire an injury attorney, but it’s probably in your best interest.
 Our lawyers have spent decades fighting for the injured in Alabama and Mississippi—so we know how much your case is really worth.

-It’s difficult for most people to understand how much their case is worth, let alone negotiate with lienholders.
+It’s difficult for most people to understand how much their personal injury case is worth, let alone negotiate with lienholders.
 When you work with an attorney, they will:

 - Calculate a lifetime’s worth of lost wages and wage-earning capacity